Indoor mini-golf is a fun and exciting activity that has been enjoyed by people of all ages for generations.

 Families (with kids) will be your best clientele.

 How will you make money as an owner of an indoor miniature golf business?

-A mini-golf business essentially charges clients a set amount to play on the course.
+You will charge clients a set amount to play on the course.

 How much should you charge your customers?

 You can charge around $5 – $7 for an 18 holes game.